Nameerrkhan/SolomINT-VPN/README.md

    Internet
 ```

 - **Client**: Android app using `VpnService` + the WireGuard tunnel library.
-On first launch, it calls the backend to get a unique identity, stores it in `EncryptedSharedPreferences`, and reuses it on every subsequent launch (no re-registration).
+On first launch, it calls the backend to get a unique identity, stores it in `EncryptedSharedPreferences`, and reuses it on every subsequent launch.
 Compose UI shows live status synced from real system state; a foreground service keeps a persistent "Connected" notification.
 - **Backend**: A minimal Flask API on the same VPS. `/register-device` generates a fresh WireGuard key pair, assigns the next free internal IP (tracked in SQLite to avoid collisions), and registers the new peer directly on the live `wg0` interface via `wg set`.
 - **Server**: WireGuard running on a cloud VPS, with NAT/IP forwarding routing client traffic to the internet.

+## Features

+- Real system-level VPN state tracking (not just in-app assumptions)
+- Foreground service with persistent notification, so the tunnel survives being backgrounded
+- Per-device dynamic key/IP issuance via a custom backend (no shared hardcoded credentials)
+- IPv6 leak protection (routes IPv6 into the tunnel instead of leaking it to the raw network)
+- Kill switch guidance (deep-links to Android's system-level "block connections without VPN" setting, plus an in-app connection-loss monitor as a secondary safety net)
+- Split tunneling — per-app exclusion list, letting specific apps bypass the VPN

 ## Tech stack